Attachment- Based Therapy

 Our attachment system stems from a primal, evolutionary instinct to bond with our caregivers, a crucial element for survival.
 This indicates that we are biologically wired for secure attachment.

-Our intrinsic attachment system possesses remarkable adaptability, allowing us to acquire new skills and techniques to go back to a state of secure attachment.
+Our intrinsic attachment system has incredible adaptability, allowing us to acquire new skills and techniques to go back to a state of secure attachment.
 This, in turn, enables us to foster authenticity, genuine connections, and safety in our lives and relationships.

 Attachment Styles